dai-dinamici/dai-dinamici.github.io/content/posts/sixth-dai-day-save-the-date.md

 title = "DAI Day VI - save the date"
 +++

-We are happy to announce that the Fifth DAI Day will take place on **December 19, 2025 in Padova**.
+We are happy to announce that the Sixth DAI Day will take place on **December 19, 2025 in Padova**.

 As is tradition by now, there will be seminars and the official assembly of the [UMI Group DinAmicI](https://umi.dm.unibo.it/gruppi-umi-2/gruppo-umi-dinamici/).